matter-labs/zksync-lite-docs/docs/api/web3-rpc/README.md

 ### Smart contracts for L2

-There are no smart contracts on zkSync 1.x, but we need to support reading blockchain *as if* there were smart contracts.
+There are no smart contracts on zkSync Lite, but we need to support reading blockchain *as if* there were smart contracts.
 So we need to understand which exact smart contracts will be emulated.

 All of the interactions will go through the `ZkSyncProxy` contract, which will have an unlimited allowance for each user's tokens and so it will be able to process the ERC-20/NFT transfers on behalf of the users.